API usage agreement

 initiated through the API are made without further approval by 2FA

-or SCA, therefore, the Client accepts and is duly responsible for
+and More secure authentication, therefore, the Client accepts and is

-- API functionality is provided to the Client free of charge.
+- The API functionality is provided to the Client free of charge.

-access to or use of the API, including but not limited to the
+the access to or use of the API, including, but not limited to, the

 management of the respective Account through the API, following

-instructions and / or codes provided in the API Technical
+instructions and/or codes provided in the API technical specifications.

-API or any functionality of it, inability to access or use the API
+or any functionality of it, inability to access or use the API or

-or relevant services via API according to the API Technical
+relevant services via the API according to the API technical

 in Article 2.3 of the Agreement and continue to use the API

-- Be responsible for all actions performed through API
+- be responsible for all actions performed through the API

-- Be responsible for protecting Client's used technical measures,
+- be responsible for protecting the Client’s used technical

-software, data and other systems against viruses, malware and
+measures, software, data and other systems against viruses,

-- Ensure that by using the API functionality, the Client will not
+- ensure that by using the API functionality the Client will

 risks such as malware, trojans, viruses and any other material

-which is malicious or technologically harmful either to API,
+which is malicious or technologically harmful either to the API,

-- To comply with the security requirements listed in Article 4 of
+- to comply with the security requirements listed in Article 4

-11. Maintain the functionality of the API, correct and make the API
+10. maintain the functionality of the API, correct and make the

-updates and changes necessary for the proper functioning of the
+API updates and changes necessary for the proper functioning of

-by the Parties when the services are provided to the Client
+the Parties when the services are provided to the Client using

 4. Security measures

-- Each Client that decides to integrate API obliges to duly comply
+- Each Client, which decides to integrate the API, obliges to duly

-with the minimum organizational and technical data security
+comply with the minimum organisational and technical data security

-organization.
-These security requirements are designed in order to
+requirements set herein.
+These security requirements are designed

-safeguard data that is processed via use of the API against
+in order to safeguard data that is processed via use of the API

-corruption, loss or access from unauthorized third party.
+against corruption, loss or access from unauthorised third party.